leuville/leuville-arduino-lmic-easy/src/README.md

 # leuville-arduino-lmic-easy
-Various programming utilities for Arduino devices.
+Various programming utilities for Arduino devices designed to send and receive LoRaWAN messages with LMIC library.

+This library is made on top of:

+ - LMIC
+ - ArduinoSTL

 ## Contents